Kokopelli-Interfaces/kokopelli-vcv/README.md

 <a id="orgd3c2304"></a>

-### Recording with FRAME
+### Recording with Gko

-When `DELTA` has moved a small threshold away from 12 o'clock, `FRAME` will start recording.
-The scene that `FRAME` chooses for recording, is the scene that is closest to the sum of the `SCENE` parameter and `SCENE` port.
+When `DELTA` has moved a small threshold away from 12 o'clock, `Gko` will start recording.
+The scene that `Gko` chooses for recording, is the scene that is closest to the sum of the `SCENE` parameter and `SCENE` port.

-If `FRAME` detects a clock signal on the `CLK` port, it will snap the  recording start and end points to mutiples of the clock period.
+If `Gko` detects a clock sig on the `CLK` port, it will snap the  recording start and end points to mutiples of the clock period.

-Recording behaviour depends on whether `FRAME` is in *global* mode, or *layer* mode.
+Recording behaviour depends on whether `Gko` is in *global* mode, or *layer* mode.
 The `DELTA_MODE` button (up-right of `DELTA`) toggles between these modes.
 The upper LED in the delta section indicates its state.

 Recording behaviour also depends on the direction of `DELTA`'s rotation.
 If it moves clockwise, it activates the *extend* record mode.
 If `DELTA` moves counter-clockwise, it activates *add* mode.
-When `DELTA` returns to 12 o'clock, `FRAME` finishes recording.
+When `DELTA` returns to 12 o'clock, `Gko` finishes recording.
 The lower LED in the delta section indicates the current recording mode.

 The record and delta modes create four recording behaviours when combined.

 1.  *global* and *extend* mode

-    `FRAME` records the input signal into a new layer, and loops the layer when `DELTA` returns to 12 o'clock.
+    `Gko` records the input sig into a new layer, and loops the layer when `DELTA` returns to 12 o'clock.

     Used for dubbing a loop with elements that are longer than the current loop